itsmillertim3/perform2021/cloudmigration/content/01_lab_1/09_serviceflow/index.md

 Refer to the numbers in the picture above:

-1 .
-The timeframe defaults to 10 minutes but can be adjusted
+1. The timeframe defaults to 10 minutes but can be adjusted

-2 .
-Change to the **Throughput** perspective by clicking on the box
+1. Change to the **Throughput** perspective by clicking on the box

-3 .
-Click on the boxes to expand the metrics to see the number of requests and average response times going to the BookingService
+1. Click on the boxes to expand the metrics to see the number of requests and average response times going to the BookingService

-4 .
-We can see that roughly 85% of the calls to `backend` service and we can see the number of requests too.
+1. We can see the number of requests  to `backend` service